Chicago Fraternal Order Of Police Board Issues Vote Of No Confidence Against Supt. Johnson

 “While today’s decision is from the Board and not the active FOP membership, I understand and respect that the Lodge is upset about the decision to not stand with the President,” Johnson said in the statement.
 As police officers, our job is to be the voice for the voiceless and ambassadors to the communities that we serve.
 I can’t in good conscience stand by while racial insults and hatred are cast from the oval office or Chicago is held hostage because of our views on new Americans.”

-The vote apparently had nothing to do with what happened last Thursday morning when Johnson was found slumped over in his car in the Bridgeport neighborhood near his home.
+The vote apparently had nothing to do with what happened last Thursday morning when Johnson was found slumped over in his car near 34th and Aberdeen in the Bridgeport neighborhood, not far from his home.

 Johnson initially said he fell asleep behind the wheel of his parked city issued car because of a blood pressure medicine-related matter.
 Then, a day later, Mayor Lori Lightfoot acknowledged Johnson told her he’d also been drinking.

-What happened when officers responded to that 911 call is now the focus of an internal investigation.
+The superintendent requested an Internal Affairs Division investigation of what happened that night, but when asked for an update on that probe, a CPD spokesperson said Chicago Inspector General Joseph Ferguson’s office is now investigating.

+It’s unclear where investigators are in their case; if they’ve interviewed any witnesses or reviewed any body camera footage from officers who responded to the scene.

 Responding officers were wearing their body cameras.
-But at a crowded morning event, the mayor wouldn’t say if she’s seen that video.
+But the mayor hasn’t said if she’s seen that video.
 Sources said several layers of police command were called to that scene.

+While several homes near 34th and Aberdeen have security camera, it’s unclear if any of them captured footage of Johnson’s vehicle or the police response to the 911 call.

 Last week, Johnson said officers ultimately let him drive himself home and did not give him a breathalyzer.